 DEVELOPMENT AND FUNCTION OF THE PHARYNGEAL DUCTS: The pharyngeal ducts reach from the front and back of the ears into both sides of the neck further into the mediastinum, which is the middle section of the chest cavity containing the lungs, the heart, the esophagus, and the trachea.
 The lining of the pharyngeal ducts consists of squamous epithelium, originates from the ectoderm and is therefore controlled from the cerebral cortex.

 BIOLOGICAL CONFLICT: The biological conflict linked to the pharyngeal ducts is a male frontal-fear conflict or female powerless conflict, depending on a person’s gender, laterality, and hormone status.
 A frontal-fear conflict is a big fear of heading into a dangerous situation or of danger that is moving directly towards one.
 The conflict can be experienced in real terms, for example, during a head-on accident or a frontal attack by a person or an animal.
-In a transposed sense, the approaching danger could be a threat, shocking news perceived as a “blow in the face”, or an upsetting confrontation.
-The conflict is often triggered by follow-up examinations or the announcement of a medical procedure such as surgery.
+In a transposed sense, the approaching danger could be a threatening confrontation, for example, with a government agency or the banks.
+A frontal-fear might be prompted by unexpected shocking news that are perceived as a “blow in the face”.
+Often, the conflict is triggered by follow-up examinations or the announcement of a medical procedure such as surgery.
 One of the most common frontal-fear conflicts is being faced with a cancer diagnosis.
-This is why in GNM we call the conflict related to the pharyngeal ducts also a “cancer fear conflict”.
+In GNM, we therefore call the conflict related to the pharyngeal ducts also a “cancer fear conflict”.

 CONFLICT-ACTIVE PHASE: ulceration in the lining of the pharyngeal ducts proportional to the degree and duration of conflict activity.
 The biological purpose of the cell loss is to widen the ducts to allow more oxygen intake, even though in humans the pharyngeal ducts have no longer a respiratory function.
 Symptoms: mild to severe pain in the neck area.